-II.
-No Franchise Tax Nexus Due to Presence of Remote Employees During COVID Emergency-Now Extended Until January 6, 2022.
+I. No Franchise Tax Nexus Due to Presence of Remote Employees During COVID Emergency-Policy Expired as of July 16, 2022

 On March 11, 2020, Mayor Bowser declared a public emergency and a public health emergency caused by the novel coronavirus (COVID-19).
 As a result, the Office of Tax and Revenue ("OTR") announced it will not seek to impose corporation franchise tax or unincorporated business franchise tax nexus solely on the basis of employees or property used to allow employees to work from home (e.g., computers, computer equipment, or similar property) temporarily located in the District during the period of the declared public emergency and public health emergency, including any further extensions by the Mayor and for 90 days after the Mayor declares an end to the public emergency.
 Additionally, the presence of employees under these conditions will not cause a business to lose the protections of Public Law 86-272.
-OTR Tax Notice 2020-05.
+OTR Tax Notice 2020-05 and Tax Notice 2020-07.